-As \cite{roudermor2012default} note when discussing default BFs: ``Subjectivity should not be reflexively feared.
-Many aspects of science are necessarily subjective. [...]
-Researchers justify their subjective choices as part of routine scientific discourse, and the wisdom of these choices are evaluated as part of routine review.''
-The same sentiment applies to frequentist testing.
-Researchers using equivalence testing should be prepared to justify their choice for the equivalence margin based on what effect sizes are considered negligible.
-That being said, equivalence tests for standardized effects may help researchers in situations when what is ``negligible'' is particularly difficult to determine.
-They may also help establish generally acceptable levels for “standard” margins in the literature \citep{campbell2018make}.
+{Note that our proposed equivalence tests are limited to comparing two models for which the difference in degrees of freedom is 1.
+In other words, the tests are not suitable for comparing two nested models where the difference is more than a single variable.
+For example, with the salaries data we considered, we cannot use the proposed tests to compare a smaller model with only ``sex'' as a predictor, with a larger model that includes ``sex,'' ``discipline'' and ``rank,'' as predictors.
+A more general equivalence test for comparing two nested models will be considered in future work; \citet{tan2012confidence} is an excellent resource for this undertaking.}

-Note that our non-inferiority test for the increase in the squared multiple correlation coefficient ($\textrm{diff}P^{2}_{k}$) in a standard multivariable linear regression is limited to comparing two models for which the difference in degrees of freedom is 1.
-In other words, the test is not suitable for comparing two nested models where the difference is more than a single variable.
-For example, with the salaries data we considered, we cannot use the proposed test to compare a ``smaller model'' with only ``sex'' as a covariate, with a ``larger model'' that includes ``sex,'' ``discipline'' and ``rank,'' as covariates.
-A more general equivalence test for comparing two nested models will be considered in future work; \citet{tan2012confidence} is an excellent resource for this undertaking.
+{We also note that the TOST approach we proposed is not necessarily optimal in the sense that other procedures may have slightly higher power.
+For instance, \citet{anderson1983new} proposed the so-called ``power method'' as an alternative to the TOST approach (but note that \citet{frick1987level} and \citet{miiller1990power} expressed concerns that the actual type I error rate of the power method may exceed the nominal level).
+More recently, \citet{romano2005optimal} proposed what they call the ``optimal equivalence test'' (based on the folded-Normal distribution) as a more powerful alternative to TOST (see also \citet{mollenhoff2019efficient}).}

-Also, note that we only considered equivalence tests based on inverting NCIE-based confidence intervals.
-It would certainly be worthwhile in future research to consider equivalence tests based on alternative approximations for the sampling variability of standardized regression coefficients; see \cite{jones2013computing} and \cite{yuan2011biases}.
-We also see research potential to expand equivalence testing for standardized regression coefficients in logistic regression models and time-to-event models.
-Such work will help to ``extend the arsenal of confirmatory methods rooted in the frequentist paradigm of inference'' \citep{wellek2017critical}.
+Finally, there is certainly potential to expand equivalence testing for other analyses including for logistic regression and time-to-event models. {These are objectives for future research and will help to further ``extend the arsenal of confirmatory methods rooted in the frequentist paradigm of inference'' \citep{wellek2017critical}.}